nburrus/tuxpaint/docs/en/README.txt

            Different brushes have different spacing, leaving either a series of individual shapes, or a continuous stroke of the brush shape.
            Brush spacing may be adjusted.
-See "Paint", above, to learn more.
+See the brush spacing section of the "Paint" tool, above, to learn more.

    "Shapes" Tool